digitaldan/openhab2-addons-archived/bundles/org.openhab.binding.matter/README.md

 Please read this document in its entirety as Matter is a complex protocol with very specific requirements.

+For specifics on configuring the addon, see [Matter Binding Configuration](#matter-binding-configuration)

 ## Matter.JS Runtime

 This binding uses the excellent [matter.js](https://github.com/project-chip/matter.js) implementation of the the Matter 1.3 protocol.

 As such, this binding requires NodesJS 18+ and will attempt to download and cache an appropriate version when started if a version is not already installed on the system.
 Alpine Linux users (typically docker) and those on older Linux distributions will need to install this manually as the official NodeJS versions are not compatible.

-# General Matter Ecosystem Overview

-Matter is an open-source connectivity standard for smart home devices, allowing seamless communication between a wide range of devices, controllers, and ecosystems.

-Below is a high-level overview of the Matter ecosystem as well as common terminology used in the Matter standard.

 ## Matter and IPv6

 Matter **requires** IPv6 to be enabled and be routable between openHAB and the Matter device.
 This means IPv6 needs to be enabled on the host openHAB is running, and the network must be able route IPv6 unicast and multicast messages.
 Docker, VLANs, subnets and other configurations can prohibit Matter from working if not configured correctly.
 See the [IPv6 Requirements](#IPv6-Requirements) section for more information.

+# General Matter Ecosystem Overview

+Matter is an open-source connectivity standard for smart home devices, allowing seamless communication between a wide range of devices, controllers, and ecosystems.

+Below is a high-level overview of the Matter ecosystem as well as common terminology used in the Matter standard.

 ## Matter Devices